2tilted/Exam-Monitoring-System/README.md

 ## 2 Running Prototype

-Link to our web application
+Link to our web application:
 http://ids-exam-monitoring.000webhostapp.com/

 ## 3 Use